kean/articles/2021-03-30-swiftui-experment.markdown

 <img alt="Pulse, a structured logging system built using SwiftUI" class="NewScreenshot" src="{{ site.url }}/images/posts/swiftui-exp/gen02.png" width="320px">

-My most common mistake is using `&` instead of `$` and then wasting 20 minutes figuring out why there is an unrelated type-system error 5 lines from where I used `$`.
+My most common mistake is using `&` instead of `$` and then wasting 20 minutes figuring out why there is an unrelated type-system error 5 lines from where I used `&`.

 > **Layout System (Bad Parts)**
 {:.error}

-Some basic things that are unproblematically done with Auto Layout are hard in SwiftUI, for example, matching views size or aligning views.
+Some basic things that are unproblematically done with Auto Layout are hard in SwiftUI, for example, matching the size of two views or aligning them.
 SwiftUI layout system is simply less expressive.
 The good things about it (stacks, grids, spacers) are easy to add to Auto Layout.
 And I still can’t build a complete mental model around the SwiftUI layout system.
 Auto Layout, on the other hand, makes total sense – it’s just math.

 > **List**
 {:.error}